AIWithShrey/AIWithShrey.github.io/README.md

 - Utilized Microsoft Azure (Azure OpenAI and Azure Cognitive Search Services) to cut operational costs and increase the overall security concerning the customers and their data.

 ## Projects
-### BLIP2 Fine-Tuning on NYT
+### BLIP2 Fine-Tuning on NYT unmasked dataset

 - Used Bootstrapping Language-Image Pre-training Version 2 (BLIP2) model to predict the news category on a given NYT image.

-- Currently fine-tuning the model to provide an NYT-style headline to a given image, making it a "headline generator".
+- Fine-Tuned the model to generate an NYT-style headline for a given image, making it a "headline generator".

+- Image captioning with the flavours of NYT headlines.

 [GitHub Repo](https://github.com/AIWithShrey/BLIP2-NYT)